CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to redo the last operation.
+(Redo works for Add, Update, Delete, Set Commands)
 3. TaskBook redoes to the last version
 4. TaskBook shows the success message
 Case Close